-A special design of scalable data-acquisition system was proposed.
+A special design of the scalable data-acquisition system was proposed.
 This system has unique parameters compared to the state of the art radioastronomy signal processing hardware.
-Offering a 16bit resolution and comparable dynamical range is more than other similar constructions could offer.
-We demonstrated system functionality on the most basic interferometric station.
-Further validation of reached parameters would be necessary.
-Following that, the final design will eventually become a part of MLAB Advanced Radio Astronomy System[30].
+The outcome of this diploma project offers the 16bit resolution and such a dynamical range which is not common with others.
+The conducted experiments demonstrated the system functionality in the instance of the most basic interferometric station.
+Additional validation of reached parameters would be necessary, though.
+The fully functional trial version of the fast multi-channel data acquisition part of the radioastronomy receiver was designed and tested in the reported diploma project.